sanjay9616/Exprerience/Moglix/README.md

 <h1>EOC - Excel on Cloud <a href="">View More Details & Contribution</a></h1>

-EOC is an internal application developed at Moglix to streamline the management of Purchase and Sale orders.
+**Introducing Credlix:** EOC is an internal application developed at Moglix to streamline the management of Purchase and Sale orders.
 The application features a custom Excel-like interface that allows users to efficiently track items throughout the entire lifecycle of orders and products.
 Specifically designed for the internal buyer team, EOC simplifies the creation of Purchase Orders, enhancing the overall efficiency of the purchasing process.

 ### Configurations - Before Angular Update